Up To 65% OFF EVERYTHING + FREE shipping

 • May take longer to break in

-Superfeet FLEXmax insoles are full-length arch support insoles with a flexible heel cradle, a heel-to-toe cushion, and an active Aerospring comfort foam, all in an effort to provide long-lasting comfort for the feet.
+Superfeet FLEXmax insoles are full-length arch support insoles with a flexible heel cradle and heel-to-toe cushion for long-lasting foot comfort.
+They're affordable and available in many stores.

-Superfeet insoles are affordable and are available in many stores.
-For an over-the-counter orthotic, these insoles are quite effective.
-However, they need trimming, making them less than ideal for individual foot differences that may be causing lower back pain.
+However, they need trimming, making them less than ideal for addressing the individual foot differences that may be causing your lower back pain.

 3. Protalus M-100 Elite Insoles